gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

     </sdf>

-The following model contains a link named `world`, so the joint connects `link` to its sibling, not to a fixed inertial frame.
+The following model contains a link named `world`, so the joint connects `link` to its sibling rather than connecting to a fixed inertial frame.

     <sdf version="1.4">
       <model name="model">